pts1667/ControllerAI/README.md

 ## Complete Match Lifecycle (Python Example)

 This example shows the HTTP fallback flow.
-With `/ws`, you can connect once, receive the startup data over WebSocket, choose a start position, and run the frame loop without touching the REST endpoints.
+The README examples use Python consistently; for WebSocket transport, see the Python example above.

 ```python
 import requests